matouseef93/Git-commands/Git-tutorial.md

-git config --global alias.st status <-- alias not to have to type `git status` and just do `git st` git config --global core.excludesfile ~ / .gitignore <-- within `.gitignore` you list the files to be ignored git config --global credential.helper cache <-- save your password in cache for 15 min, so you do not have to write it over and over again git config --global credential.helper 'cache --timeout = 3600' <-- save your password for one hour git fetch origin <-- this command along with the one below removes all local changes and sets the server version. git reset --hard origin/master
+git config --global alias.st status <-- alias not to have to type `git status` and just do `git st` git config --global core.excludesfile ~ / .gitignore <-- within `.gitignore` you list the files to be ignored git config --global credential.helper cache <-- save your password in cache for 15 min, so you do not have to write it over and over again git config --global credential.helper 'cache --timeout=3600' <-- save your password for one hour git fetch origin <-- this command along with the one below removes all local changes and sets the server version. git reset --hard origin/master
 ```